-- Operationalizing Article 2.1(c) in the developing world can create a more favorable enabling environment for the deployment of public and private capital alike. - It can also create awareness amongst different stakeholders of the financial and private sectors as to the benefits of investing in strong action on climate change that includes economic growth, innovation, improved public health, and job opportunities. - It can further avoid entrenching economies in unsustainable, low-productive, and unequal paths, and unnecessary stranded assets.
+Operationalizing Article 2.1(c) in the developing world can create a more favorable enabling environment for the deployment of public and private capital alike.
+It can also create awareness amongst different stakeholders of the financial and private sectors as to the benefits of investing in strong action on climate change, which includes economic growth, innovation, improved public health, and job opportunities.
+It can further avoid entrenching economies in unsustainable, low-productive, and unequal paths, as well as unnecessary stranded assets.

-• Financial policies and regulation are increasingly being put into place to achieve binding climate targets.
+Financial policies and regulations are increasingly being put into place to achieve binding climate targets.
 The outputs of such planning processes are likely to look different between countries.
-Some may prefer an approach that pursues taxonomies for climate-consistent activities for adaptation and mitigation, while others may adopt existing taxonomies and focus on fiscal policy reform, such as phase-out of fossil fuel subsidies, and others will not use taxonomies at all.
-Estimates for total climate finance flows (including domestic and international primary investment globally) accounted for US \$632 billion annually, between 2019 and 2020.
-However, the estimated G20 budgetary transfers and tax expenditures, price supports, public finance and state-owned enterprise investments to fossil fuels was estimated to amount to US \$584 billion annually, between 2017 and 2019.
+Some may prefer an approach that pursues taxonomies, or classification systems, for climate-consistent activities for adaptation and mitigation; while others may adopt existing taxonomies and focus on fiscal policy reform, such as phase-out of fossil fuel subsidies; while others still will not use taxonomies at all.